oliverochman/news_room_challenge_5_2/README.md

 $ rails new news_room --database=postgresql --skip-test --skip-bundle
 $ cd news_room
 ```
+* The --database=postgresql selects PostgreSQL as the database (The out-of-the-box setting is MySQL)
+* The --skip-test option skips configuring for the default testing tool.
+* The --skip-bundle option prevents the generator from running bundle install automatically.

+Make sure to `cd` into the new project folder that the `rails new` command created for us.

 ```
 $ touch .ruby-gemset
 ```
-Set gemset to use.
+Inside that file, we'll set the name of the gemset we want to use.
 This will automatically switch to the right gemset when you cd into the project folder.

 ```
 rails_5_2
 ```

-### HAML?
+### HAML
-Ifo you want to use HAML as templating (as I will do) add `haml-rails` to your `Gemfile`.
+In order to use Haml in your view templates, add `haml-rails` to your `Gemfile`.

 ### Frameworks and tools

+Add rspec-rails gem to the development and test groups of your Gemfile.

+The RSpec extension library `shoulda-matchers` allows us to test common Rails functionality, like validations and associations, with less code.

+The gem `factory_bot_rails` is a library for setting up Ruby objects as test data.
+It's essentially a fixtures replacement.
+It allows you to create objects that are needed in tests without providing a value for each required attribute.
+If you don't provide a value for a required attribute `factory_bot` will use the default value that you defined in factory's definition.

+[Pry](https://github.com/pry/pry) is a powerful alternative to the standard IRB shell for Ruby. [`pry-rails`](https://github.com/rweng/pry-rails) causes Rails console to open pry. [`pry-byebug`](https://github.com/deivid-rodriguez/pry-byebug) adds step-by-step debugging and stack navigation capabilities to pry.

 ```ruby
 group :development, :test do